South Ostrobothnia: Sub-regions

+List of municipalities

 Demographics

 South Ostrobothnia is the most homogenous region in Finland, with the highest share of the population speaking Finnish (97.1%) and the lowest share of people with a foreign-background (2.7%).
 Swedish is spoken by 637 people (0.3%).
 The highest shares of Swedish-speakers are in Evijärvi (2%) and Karijoki (1.6%), both of which border majority Swedish-speaking municipalities in the region of Ostrobothnia.
 The most spoken immigrant languages are Russian (0.5%), Estonian (0.4%), Ukrainian (0.2%), Hungarian (0.2%) and Thai (0.1%).

 South Ostrobothnia has the highest proportion of people who belong to the Evangelical Lutheran Church of Finland out of any region, at 82.8%.
 It also has the fourth highest dependency ratio at 74.3, higher than the national average of 62.4.
 The region has a higher proportion of people aged 0-14 and those aged 65 and over than the national average.
 The proportion of people in the working age (aged 15-64) is one of the lowest in the country.
 Kauhajoki in South Ostrobothnia is estimated to have the highest proportion of Finnish Kale in Finland, at 5%.
 In 2019, the city of Seinäjoki became one of the first in the country to fly the Romani flag during International Romani Day.

 Population by background country as of 31 December 2021: